wimdetroyer/study-notes/java-concurrency-in-practice.md

 Make sure tests

 - use randomized test data so the compiler cannot optimize
-- have as much interleavings as possible in order to simulate concurrency better (one can do this with synchronizers such as cyclic barrier)
+- have as much interleavings as possible in order to simulate concurrency better (one can do this with synchronizers such as cyclic barrier in order for all threads to start & stop at same time)
+    - use thread.yield() to allow other threads some action
 - test itself relies on as little concurrency as possible, because of the 'chicken and egg problem'

+#### Memory leaks

 Test for memory leaks, however it is strange this is somehow particular to concurrency, not just in general...
+One does this by doing heap dumps and inspecting.
+In the BoundedBuffer example, if we hadn't dereferenced popped elements, we'd have a memory leak.

+instrumentation is the act of modifying software so that analysis can be performed on it, one can achieve it by decoration.

+### Testing for performance
+find a typical usage scenario, write a program that executes that scenario many times, and time it.

+See code sample.

 ## Appendix 1 - where JCIP became outdated